nicholasdavidson/pybit/README.txt

 Note that we proxy POST and PUT, and map /[object]/[id]/delete to DELETE.
 This is as HTML forms, in most browsers can only do GET and POST (JQuery can do more using its AJAX functions).

 Requirements
-Note that bottle.py, although in the debian repos as python-bottle, does not depend on any external libraries.
-Therefore, we include our own bottle.py from upstream.
-We need this as the new route rule syntax, amongst other things, was introduced in Bottle 0.10.
-Debian squeeze has 0.8x.
+Note that bottle.py gained a new route rule syntax, amongst other things, in Bottle 0.10x.
+However, Debian Squeeze has python-bottle 0.8x in the repository.
+Therefore, we no longer support Squeeze.
+This can be worked around by overriding with a copy of bottle from upstream.
+Drop us a message, if you really want Squeeze support.

 python-requests is available from squeeze-backports, as is python-psycopg2.
 Do NOT use the version of psycopg2 from squeeze/main, if you intend to use a multi-threaded web server, this is unsupported.